SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 \subsection{Specifications}

 This section describes the class of Hamiltonians currently supported by the \texttt{\gls*{smoqydqmc}} package, and how the various terms appearing in the Hamiltonian are parameterized within the code base.
-Throughout this section, we use bold roman indices (e.g., ${\bf i},~{\bf j},~\dots$) to index the unit cell within the cluster, Greek symbols (e.g., $\nu,~\gamma,~\mu,~\dots$) to index different orbitals within the atomic basis, and $n_{{\bf i},\nu}$ to index different phonon species on orbital $\nu$ of unit cell ${\bf i}$.
-Throughout, we normalize $\hbar = 1$ and denote $\mathcal{N} = N\cdot n$ as the total number of orbitals in the lattice, where $N$ is the number of unit cells, and $n$ is the number of orbitals per unit cell.
+Throughout this section, we use bold roman indices (e.g., ${\bf i},~{\bf j},~\dots$) to index the unit cells within a cluster, and Greek symbols (e.g., $\nu,~\gamma,~\mu,~\dots$) to index the different atomic orbitals and phonon modes within each unit cell.
+We also normalize $\hbar = 1$ and denote $\mathcal{N} = N\cdot n$ $(\mathcal{N}_\text{ph} = N \cdot n_\text{ph})$ as the total number of orbitals (phonon modes) in the lattice, where $N$ is the number of unit cells, and $n$ $(n_\text{ph})$ is the number of orbitals (phonon modes) per unit cell.

 For our purposes, it is convenient to partition the full Hamiltonian into three terms